Home | Community Forum | Blog

 • Digital rights protection: Digital rights protection involves applying data protection measures to critical files that organizations share internally and with extended enterprise.
 This process includes classifying files, encrypting them, and applying policies to determine access rights.
 These measures ensure that sensitive information is secured with the proper level of security throughout its lifecycle, both within the organization and across the extended enterprise.

-NextLabs Digital Rights Management (EDRM) solution can be applied to the SAP ECC and S/4 HANA systems to protect different types of files, including Office, CAD, source code and rich media.
+NextLabs solutions for preventing data loss in SAP can be applied to both SAP ECC and S/4 HANA systems to protect data and prevent unauthorized extraction of data and different types of files, including Office, CAD, source code and rich media.

 1 thought on “Data Loss Prevention (DLP) for SAP”